The Voice of the Anti-Imperialist Movement from

 “Bombings, kidnappings, sniping, revolutionary executions, surprise raids, bank robbery: all of these are rightfully weapons of urban guerrilla warfare.
 As we use them we must take care to maintain high principles and keep in mind that power to the people is more than just”campaign rhetoric”.”
 (4)

-Although campaign rhetoric may be leading much of the public discourse, a realistic view to national liberation leads us to develop plans of attack and self defense even if the plans do not become operational until after our demise.
+Although campaign rhetoric may be leading much of the public discourse, a realistic view of national liberation leads us to develop plans of attack and self defense even if the plans do not become operational until after our demise.
 The future of any socialist revolution demands this.

 “The years with the fruit pickers became a world within the world, a microcosm of feelings that never left me, not even when I left them.
 I lived with the pickers, ate, slept, and got drunk with them.
 I helped bury their men and deliver their babies.
 We laughed, cried, and talked endlessly into the night together.
 And, slowly, some extraordinary interchange began to take place between us.
 I taught them how to read, and they taught me how to think.
 I taught them how to organize, and they taught me how to lead.
 I saw things happening to people I’d never seen before.
 I saw them becoming as they never dreamed they could become.
 Day by day people were developing, transforming, communicating inarticulate dreams, discovering a force of being in themselves.
 Desires, skills, capacities they didn’t know they had blossomed under the pressure of active struggle.
 And the sweetness, the generosity, the pure comradeship that came flowing out of them as they began to feel themselves!
 They were—there’s no other word for it—noble.
 Powerful in struggle, no longer sluggish with depression, they became inventive, alive, democratic, filled with an instinctive sense of responsibility for each other.
 And we were all like that, all of us, the spirit touched all of us.
 It was my dream of socialism come to life.
 I saw then what I could be like, what people could always be like, how good the earth and all things upon it could be, how sweet to be alive and to feel yourself in everyone else.”

-If one were to replace the words “Fruit pickers” with “lumpen” or “prisoners” it would be spot on to an organizer’s experiences in the concentration kamps.
+If one were to replace the words “fruit pickers” with “lumpen” or “prisoners” it would be spot on to an organizer’s experiences in the concentration kamps.
 I feel it.
 The connections that develop with the masses in any environment cannot be manufactured insincerely.
-Oppressed people wherever they may be struggling against an oppressor, at some point develop relations that give us a glimmer of what social interaction and struggle will feel like as society transforms to a higher level, we taste it and this sampler compels us forward for more.
+Oppressed people, wherever they may be struggling against an oppressor, at some point develop relations that give us a glimmer of what social interaction and struggle will feel like as society transforms to a higher level, we taste it and this sampler compels us forward for more.

 Raising consciousness is our job as communists however because of the brainwashing that the state does on a mass scale we have to be bold, creative and audacious in our efforts, all without crossing the line where the state has ammunition to lock us up.
 In the end sometimes they’ll make shit up and lock us up anyways.
 The Republic of Aztlán has taken up its responsibility to serve the people by all means necessary and we overstand the dangers that come with this role!